OSAS/rh-events/2013/FOSDEM.md

 format, to the fact that type information is duplicated in different formats for binary UNO and Java UNO, all the way to the still unsolved great challenge of becoming incompatible compatibly, etc. etc. -- you get the idea.

+## Image management in a federated cloud environment
+### Name: Martyn Taylor
+### Room: Cloud DevRoom
+### Time: February 3, 2013 13:30 - 13:55 CET

+In a world where Cloud IaaS providers are popping up on every street corner, it becomes increasingly important to prevent vendor lockin.
+Several efforts are already underway in projects like DeltaCloud to help abstract away the differences in API's and allow consumers to be cloud agnostic.

+However, the desire for cloud agnosticism becomes increasingly challenging when we start thinking about managing images.
+Not only do we have API differences, but also many cloud vendors require differing formats and importation methods, some requiring uploading of pre-built images, others snapshots of running instances.

+This talk addresses some of the issues surrounding image management in a federated cloud environment and introduces Aeolus Image Factory; a project that offers image management abstraction for multitude of Cloud vendors.
+Aeolus Image Factory allows users to define images at a high level and have them built, pushed and registered with all the major cloud vendors.

+## Orchestrating complex deployments on OpenStack using Heat
+### Name: Tomas Sedovic
+### Room: Cloud DevRoom
+### Time: February 3, 2013 15:30 - 15:55 CET

+Deploying complex systems on OpenStack can be a challenge.

+A small website running MediaWiki can happily fit on a single server, but the same software running at the Wikipedia scale is much more demanding.
+You need to deal with multiple database servers, webservers, load balancers, failover, networking configuration, IP address assignment and more.

+The Heat project allows you to describe all the resources and their relationships in a single template, launch everything with one command and keep it up.
+You can easily combine the workflow with existing configuration management tools such as Puppet or Chef.

+Initially modeled after Amazon CloudFormation, Heat is a free and open source component for OpenStack and has recently been accepted into OpenStack incubation.

+This session will provide an overview of Heat's capabilities and how to use them, followed by a live demonstration.
+At the end you will understand Heat well enough to decide whether it is useful in your environment and how to get started with it.

+## Measuring OpenStack: the Ceilometer Project
+### Name: Eoghan Glynn
+### Room: Cloud DevRoom
+### Time: February 3, 2013 16:30 - 16:55 CET

+Ceilometer is an OpenStack incubated project which started in April 2012 with the goal to provide a unique interface point to provide measurement in OpenStack.
+Our purpose for measurement started with a focus on metering (for billing) and has since been extended to other targets such as monitoring and alerting.
+This project is a collaboration of a wide variety of actors.

+After a brief introduction of the project past and future, this talk will introduce the audience to the project's architecture before digging into how and why they can contribute to its future.

 ## Introducing GNOME Photos